roq-trading/roq-cpp-samples/src/roq/samples/example-3/README.md

     ~/deribit.sock
 ```

-Then add the `--enable-trading` flag if you really want orders to be placed on
+Then add the `--enable_trading` flag if you really want orders to be placed on
 the market.